-Today’s guest post comes from Ryan Drawdy, whose story “12 Crocodiles” appeared in Issue 11 of Typehouse.
+The following is a guest post from Ryan Drawdy, whose story “12 Crocodiles” appeared in issue 11 of Typehouse.

 I wrote the following line today, and I didn’t hate myself for it: